Spirituality & Intuition Through Imagination: The Neuroscience of Inner Guidance

 Instead of the brain just “thinking” an answer, the entire body acts as a Somatic Decoder.
 Research on Somatic Markers (Damasio, 1996) suggests that our bodies often register intuitive or emotionally meaningful information as a physical reaction long before our logical brain can find the words to explain it.
 This reveals that the mind is not a closed box; it is a full-body system, tuned to catch the “click” of truth.

-The Channels of Reception: Understanding the “Clairs”
+The Channels of Reception: How the “Clairs” Recieve the Supernatural

 Once the brain’s “Internal Decoder” has processed an incoming signal, it must deliver the result through a specific sensory channel.
 In the world of intuition and mediumship, these are known as the “Clairs.”
 Far from being mystical anomalies, they can be understood in relation to the different processing systems of the brain we have been exploring: